Falcatifolium falciforme

 Falcatifolium falciforme is a species of conifer in the family Podocarpaceae.
-It is found in Brunei, Indonesia, and Malaysia on the Malay Peninsula and Borneo.
+It is a tree native to Brunei, Indonesia, and Malaysia, on the Malay Peninsula, Borneo, and Sumatra.

 Habitat and ecology

 Falcatifolium falciforme is most commonly found on mountain ridges where forest is more sparse.
 This tree can grow in areas of leached podzolic sands or can grow near larger conifer trees in more fertile soils.